 Ongoing Professional Practice Evaluation (OPPE) is a process designed to continuously evaluate practitioner performance.
 The process requires the medical staff to conduct an ongoing evaluation of each practitioner's professional performance.
-The process allows potential problems to be identified and resolved and fosters an efficient evidence-based privilege renewal process.
+The process allows potential problems to be identified, resolved, and fosters an efficient evidence-based privilege renewal process.
 Physician/provider attribution is the foundation to develop accurate physician specific data that will serve as the basis of the OPPE provider feedback reports.
 The data is based on the type of privileges granted, and relevant to the procedures performed and medical conditions managed.
-The data is pulled from a myriad of sources and displayed on a "provider feedback report".
+The data is pulled from a myriad of sources and displayed on a "provider feedback report."
 The medical staff department chief approves the data elements for their department.
-As physicianspecific data is gathered, feedback reports are provided to both the physician and the Chief and reviewed on a regular basis.
+As physician-specific data is gathered, feedback reports are provided to both the physician and the Chief and reviewed on a regular basis.
 OPPE feedback reports are distributed every 6 months to over 500 credentialed providers.
-Data is identified for each of the categories required by The Joint Commission (see Table 2).
-The "provider feedback report" is placed in the provider's quality file
+Data is identified for each of the categories required by The Joint Commission.
+The "provider feedback report" is placed in the provider's quality file in the Medical Staff Office.
+The Chief has the authority and responsibility to identify when a practice pattern issue should be addressed.
+At the time of reappointment, the provider feedback report and other data are reviewed by the Credentials Committee members, who make a recommendation to the Board of Trustees.